sigfredonin/Z80-John-Bell-80-280/README.md

 #### Manual Reset

-The Z80 CPU documentation shows an example reset circuit that includes a power-on auto-reset feature, implemented with an R=10K&ohm;, C=68&mu;F rising exponential delay 1-e<sup>-t/RC</sup>, and a 74132 schmitt trigger gate with a nominal rising voltage threshold of 1.7 volts.
+The Z80 CPU documentation shows an example reset circuit that includes a manual reset, an external reset, and a power-on auto-reset.

 ![Z80 reset circuit recommended in Z80 datasheet](/image/Recommended_Z80_Reset_Circuit_from_CPU_datasheet.PNG "Z80 datasheet auto-reset")

+The manual and external resets are synchronized to the CPU M1 signal and converted to a pulse with a one-shot circuit, in order to avoid losing the content of dynamic memory.
+This is not needed for static RAM.

+The auto-reset uses a 10K&ohm; resistor and a 68&mu;F capacitor to generate a rising exponential 1&#x2011;e<sup>&#x2011;t/RC</sup>
+as input to a 74132 schmitt trigger gate with a nominal rising voltage threshold of 1.7 volts.

-That circuit should provide a delay of about 1/4 to 1/3 second:
+The auto-reset circuit should provide a delay of about 1/4 to 1/3 second from power on:

 Delay = -ln(1-(1.7/5))RC seconds
       = 0.415515(10 &times; 10<sup>3</sup>)(68 &times; 10<sup>-6</sup>) seconds